Faculty and Staff Directory

-Bret Kloos is an Associate Professor of Psychology at the University of South Carolina.
+Bret Kloos is a Professor of Psychology and the Director of Clinical Training at the University of South Carolina.
 He specializes in the areas of community psychology, homelessness, and promotion of adaptive functioning in community settings, with particular interests in:

 - recovery from serious mental illness

 - community responses to homelessness